 Machinery Vibration Analysis - CAT III

-This course provides more in-depth discussions of single-channel time waveform, FFT, and phase analysis techniques for the evaluation of industrial machinery.
-It includes acceptance testing, machine severity assessment, basic rotor dynamics and much more.
-This course is partial preparation for the ISO/IEC 18436-2:2014 Vibration Analyst Category III Certification Exam.
+This course provides more in-depth discussions of time waveforms, FFT’s and phase analysis techniques for the evaluation of industrial machinery.
+It includes waveform and spectral analysis, acceptance testing, machinery severity assessment, single plane balancing and much more.
+This course provides 38 hours of training and partial preparation for the ISO 18436-2:2014 Vibration Analyst Category III Certification Exam.

 Optional Cat III exam – Saturday, 8:00 a.m. – 12:00 p.m.

 Course dates and times are subject to change, please check the event date accordingly.

 $100 expidited materials fee for registrations received within 1 week of course starting.

 Machinery Vibration Review

 Natural frequency, mode shape, resonance, critical speed, damping, instability sampling time, resolution, windows, and dynamic range.

 Display, use, and analysis of time domain, FFT analysis, modulation, clipping, pulsation, beats, side bands, spectrum shape, synchronous and nonsynchronous signals, and case histories.

 Phase measurement and analysis, orbit evaluation, loop rules, orbit analysis, case histories.